 If you're looking for more creamy pasta recipes, check out these other posts.
 The baked goat cheese pasta and the Boursin pasta are reader favorites.
 And for something light and cool, try my Mediterranean Pasta Salad.

 - 8 oz (½ package) pasta of choice.
 I used fettuccini.

 - 1 tablespoon extra virgin olive oil

 - 2 ears fresh sweet corn, removed from the cob

 - ½ cup reserved pasta water

 - ⅓ cup fresh basil, chopped

 - kosher salt and pepper to taste

 - Bring a large pot of salted water to a boil and cook pasta according to package directions.
 Save at least a cup of pasta water before you drain it completely.

-- In a large, high-sided pan, heat a little bit of olive oil in the pan over medium heat.
+- In a large, high-sided pan, heat about 1 tablespoon of extra virgin olive oil in the pan over medium heat.
 Add corn kernels and sliced zucchini, cooking until softened and slightly browned about 6-7 minutes.
 Add about ¼ cup of pasta water and whisk in fresh goat cheese until it makes a creamy sauce.
-Keep adding a little bit of water until it reaches the consistency you desire (I typically don't go over ⅓-1/2 a cup), then season the sauce with salt and pepper to taste.
+Keep adding a little bit of water until it reaches the consistency you desire (I typically don't add more than ⅓-1/2 a cup total), then season the sauce with salt and pepper to taste.